On this day (July, 10th) in AD 138, Hadrian died following a heart failure at Baiae on the Bay of Naples.

 Never again to share a joke.”

-These five lines defied translation.
+These five lines have defied translation.
 There have been forty three translations from the best English-speaking poets.
 Anthony R. Birley writes: “Few short poems can have generated so many verse translations and such copious academic debate as these five lines—a mere nineteen words—of the dying Hadrian, quoted in the Historia Augusta.”
 Among all the attempts, here is my favorite translation:

 “Oh, loving Soul, my own so tenderly,